How To Buy Property In Australia

 Last but not least, please make sure that the managing agent you are interested in using is licensed by the Office of Fair Trading (or state equivalent) before you enter into any formal agreement.

-Their license will be displayed in their office or on their website.
+Their licence will be displayed in their office or on their website.

 Do you need help with a non-resident loan?

-Our mortgage brokers specialise in lending to Australian expats, Foreign investors, Permenent Residents of Australia, Foreign Citizens living in Australia (Temporary Residents) and prospective Spouses or Defacto partners of Australian Citizens.
+Our mortgage brokers specialise in lending to Australian expats, Foreign investors, permanent residents of Australia, foreign citizens living in Australia (temporary residents) and prospective spouses or defacto partners of Australian citizens.